 The problem is that concrete is heavy.
 An 18 x 18 x 1.5 paver can weigh over 35 pounds.
 A specialty slab that is 32 inches long will weigh over 125 pounds.
-Having a contractor pour the slabs in place saves the heavy lifting, or this could turn into a DIY project.
+Having a contractor pour the slabs in place saves the heavy lifting, or this could turn into a challenging DIY project.
 You can design the slabs to be any size you wish.

 Concrete stains can provide custom looks that go beyond the standard concrete color.
 An experienced pro can work the concrete to create a variety of possible finishes and textures.

 Paver Walkway Design

 Landscape designers take cues from the style of the house and the materials used when constructing an outdoor space.
 The large squares and rectangles of a slab-style paver walkway is one of the reasons the style fits so well with midcentury modern design—homes that were built between the 1930s and the 1960s.
 Most walkways are straight, such as a front yard walk that runs from the street to the front door, but gentle curves are possible, such as those you might find on a path that winds through a garden.